ahsouri/GOESVisualizer/README.md

 GSobj = GSVis('west', 2021, 7, 20, 12, -125, -117, 35, 45, gamma = 2.5)

 ```
-you will have two options here, either make a snapshot for the given time or loop for days/hours
+you have two options here: either make a snapshot for the given time or loop over days/hour;
 if you just want a snapshot follow this:

 ```bash